List of languages by number of native speakers in India: List of languages by number of native speakers

 Ordered by number of speakers as first language.

 More than one million speakers

 The 2011 census recorded 31 individual languages as having more than 1 million native speakers (0.1% of total population).
-The languages in bold are scheduled languages (the only scheduled language with less than 1 million native speakers is Sanskrit).
-The first table is restricted to only speaking populations for scheduled languages.
+The languages in bold, for all tables, are the 22 scheduled languages.

+The first table is restricted to only speaking populations for the 22 scheduled languages and English.
+In this table, only 2 languages, namely Sanskrit and English, have less than 1 million native speakers.